Rutgers logo

 • Awardees will be required to:

-• Submit a 600-word max final narrative report detailing the project background, objectives, key accomplishments and takeaways and expenditures.
-The report will be due 90 days after the project-end date.
-Instructions on how to submit this report will be shared along with the award notification.
+• Submit a 600-word minimum final narrative report detailing the project background, objectives, key accomplishments, takeaways, and expenditures.
+The report will be due 90 days after the project's end date.
+A template for this report will be shared along with the award notification.

-• Participate in one or two consultative sessions, interviews, presentations, or other light touch engagements with E3C program staff over the course of the 2024–25 academic year.
+• Participate in at least two update sessions, interviews, or presentations with the E3C staff over the course of the 2025-26 academic year.

 • Local to Global; First Gen Social Issues and Sustainability Internships